Lubula/SQL-R-Programming-Projects/README.md

-# SQl_Basics_Intermediate
+# SQl_Basics
-introductory to intermediate SQL
+Basic to Intermediate SQL Projects with python